MadatOnLine/AlexaPi/README.md

 ---
 This is a Raspberry Pi project named after my niece Jini.
 She has the gift of "communication".

-Speech Recognition -> Image Recognition -> [multiple engines] -> Voice Interface Can use Sirius, Watson, Oxford, OpenCV and Baidu's Open ML one day to really make a multi-purpose module.
+Speech Recognition -> Image Recognition -> [multiple engines] -> Voice Interface

+Can use Sirius, Watson, Oxford, OpenCV and Baidu's Open ML one day to really make a multi-purpose module.

 Feedback, Comments, Contribution are welcome.

+###Future Plan:
+1. Face Recognition with OpenCV
+2. Register new User.
+Welcome known user.
+Load User Ref/context
+3. Translate speech to English
+4. Use Alexa
+5. Translate speech to Users Language
+6. Send back response to Audio player
+7. Stream Video
+8. Streaming Image Recognition
+9. Contextual Information/Notification - Like a helper for the Visually Challenged, Elderly, Patients under care and specially Inquisitive Kids like Jini :)
 ---

 ### Requirements